jac459/metadriver/TUTORIALS.md

 }
 ```

-Before going to the list, let's look at 2 preliminary points:
+Before going through the list, let's look at 2 preliminary points:
 #### $NeeoBrainIP
 This variable is a special variable.
 It is used but not part of the variables declared.
-It is becaused it is a 'system variable'.
-You can use it any time and it contains... (drumrolls) your discovered brain IP address.
+It is because it is a 'system variable'.
+You can use it any time and it contains... (drumrolls) your discovered Neeo Brain IP address.
 #### settings
-If you look in the activated devices, you won't find any file about the brain navigator.
+If you look in the activated devices, you won't find any file about the Brain navigator.
 It is because this device is considered as a 'core device' and as such is placed directly into the setting.js file.
-That doesn't change anything, it just ensure that even if you have an empty 'activated' folder, you have at least the brain explorer.
+That doesn't change anything, it just ensures that even if you have an empty 'activated' folder, you have at least the Brain explorer.
 In the future, this 'core device' feature will be enriched for example to allow direct installation of devices through an 'installer' device.

-Ok, going back to the list management.
+OK, going back to the list management.
 If you remember the previous tuto (and I hope you do remember :-)), we just learned to display a list and perform one action with it.
 In this tuto, we will learn how to navigate in a list.

 So going back to our example, the directory we are looking at in this tuto is 'recipes'.
-This directory have multiple feeders but let's look at the first one, Rooms.
+This directory has multiple Feeders but let's look at the first one, Rooms.
 It basically display the list of rooms.
 #### itembrowse [DEPRECATED]
-If you look directly at the settings or my previous devices, you may find a itembrowse element.
+If you look directly at the settings or my previous devices, you may find an itembrowse element.
 Please don't use it, it has been deprecated, advantageously replaced by the variable concept.
 #### evalnext
-Evalnext is conceptually very close to evaldo, it basically help to decide the next step.
-The difference is that evaldo was for buttons and triggers when evalnext is for the next step of navigation.
+Evalnext is conceptually very close to evaldo, it basically helps to decide the next step.
+The difference is that evaldo was for Buttons and Triggers when evalnext is for the next step of navigation.
 So it starts with a test (that we leave to true in this example) and after, the usual 'then' and 'or' clauses.
-In this example, we will always go to the next step which is the next feeder, 'Devices'.
+In this example, we will always go to the next step which is the next Feeder, 'Devices'.
-At this point of time, you may think "in this case, I can only navigate to do directions, isn't it a problem?".
-Fear not.
-It is not.
+At this point in time, you may think "in this case, I can only navigate to do directories, isn't it a problem?".
+Fear not, it is not.
 In the volumio for example, in the first page of one of the list you have 4 choices, this is how it is done:
 ```
       "evalnext":[